 The good news is, DE is proven to be almost completely safe around humans, mammals, wildlife, and beneficial insects!
 The caveat here is inhalation exposure.
 It is not good for humans or animals to inhale large amounts of fine airborne diatomaceous earth (particularly long-term exposure).
 Thus, heed some caution there.

 Sprinkle diatomaceous earth on the surface of soil, around or under potted plants and structures, and even dust plants directly!
 DE will harm any target insect that comes in contact with it, whether they’re directly dusted with it, or they walk over it later.
 That is…. as long as the DE is dry.

 The main drawback with using diatomaceous earth is that when it gets wet, it’s rendered far less effective.
 Therefore, try to sprinkle it in areas that will remain dry for at least a few days, or plan to reapply it after watering or rain.
 To prevent or kill mites, lice, and ants in our chicken coop, we sprinkle a layer of diatomaceous earth under their wood shavings.

-Diatomaceous Earth is effective against these pests: fleas, mice, lice, ants, millipedes, earwigs, cockroaches, silverfish, crickets, cockroaches, centipedes, pill bugs, sow bugs, and some grubs or larvae.
+Diatomaceous Earth is effective against these pests: fleas, mites, lice, ants, millipedes, earwigs, cockroaches, silverfish, crickets, most beetles, cockroaches, centipedes, pill bugs, sow bugs, and some grubs or larvae (like fungus gnat larvae).

 Neem oil is a plant-based concentrated oil, extracted primarily from the seeds of the India-native neem tree.
 The oil is properly diluted and mixed, and sprayed onto plants for organic pest control.